klaudiosinani/tusk/readme.md

 ## Description

-Tusk is an unofficial, open source, third-party, community driven, free Evernote app with a handful of useful features.
+Tusk is an unofficial, featureful, open source, community-driven, free Evernote app that is used by people in more than [130 countries](https://snapcraft.io/tusk).

 Come over to our [Gitter](https://gitter.im/klauscfhq/tusk) channel to share your thoughts on the project or to just say hi.